 Here are some miscellaneous health benefits to pounding the pavement:

-● Better sleep – Regular vigorous exercise helps you get a better night’s rest.
+- Better sleep: Regular vigorous exercise helps you get a better night’s rest.
 You sleep more soundly since it promotes restful REM sleep.
-Be careful not to workout too close to bedtime though – this could stimulate you and make it hard to fall asleep.
+Be careful not to work out too close to bedtime, however, as this could stimulate you and make it hard to fall asleep.

-● Self-esteem – When you exercise, you feel good about yourself.
-Since you have more energy, things seem more positive.
+- Self-esteem: When you exercise, you feel good about yourself.
+Because you have more energy, things seem more positive.

-● Keep weight down – This might be obvious, but the benefits are real.
-Being overweight increases your risk for diabetes, heart disease, and other illnesses.
+- Keep weight down: This might be obvious, but the benefits are real.
+Being overweight increases your risk of diabetes, heart disease, and other illnesses.